 - Represents hydroelectric assets and utility owners in multiple litigation matters, including obtaining in excess of $1 million in tax refunds as a result of negotiations and the commencement of tax assessment proceedings against municipalities who over-assess utility property.
 Also represents these owners in defending against eminent domain acquisition of utility assets by condemning authorities and seeking damages for such takings, as well as commencing Article 78 special proceedings challenging municipal acts affecting the use of the utility property and assets.

 - Represented a municipality in acquiring a parking garage by eminent domain for reconstruction and to support a public project.

 - Defends municipalities against proceedings brought by individuals and businesses to challenge property tax assessments.

-- Represented brewery owner in successfully challenging its excessively assessed property interests resulting in a settlement that mutually benefitted the brewery, the municipality and school district.
+- Represented a brewery owner in successfully challenging its excessively assessed property interests, resulting in a settlement that mutually benefitted the brewery, the municipality, and school district.

 - Syracuse University College of Law, J.D., 2002

 - LeMoyne College, B.A., 1999

 - U.S. District Court, Northern District of New York

 - United Way of Central New York, Firm Campaign Coordinator, 2003-2004